Find Nursing Colleges

 Full Nursing at Wagner College Report

-Out of the 36 schools in New York that were part of this year’s ranking, Upstate Medical University landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Upstate Medical University is a great place for nursing students working on their master’s degree.
 SUNY Upstate Medical University is a small public school located in the city of Syracuse.

 After completing their Master's Degree, nursing graduates from SUNY Upstate Medical University carry an average student debtload of $46,991.

-Columbia University in the City of New York did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
-It came in at #6 on the list.
+Columbia University in the City of New York landed the #6 spot in the 2023 rankings for the best master’s degree nursing programs.
 Columbia is a fairly large private not-for-profit school located in the city of New York.

 While working on their Master's Degree, nursing majors at Columbia accumulate an average of around $103,276 in student debt.